Matt Kroul

-Matthew David Kroul (born February 25, 1986) is a former American football offensive guard.
+Matthew David Kroul (born February 25, 1986) is an American former professional football player who was an offensive guard in the National Football League (NFL).
 He was signed as an undrafted free agent by the New York Jets in 2009.
-He played college football at Iowa, and high school at Mount Vernon High School.
+He played college football for the Iowa Hawkeyes, and high school at Mount Vernon High School.

 Professional career

-New York Jets

 Kroul was signed to the Jets' practice squad on December 30, 2010.

-Prior to the 2011 NFL Season, the Jets converted Kroul from a defensive lineman to an offensive lineman.
+Prior to the 2011 NFL season, the Jets converted Kroul from a defensive lineman to an offensive lineman.
 He was waived on September 3, 2011.
 Kroul was signed to the team's practice squad on September 4.
 He was released on October 25.
 He was re-signed to the practice squad on October 31.
 Kroul signed a future/reserve contract with the team on January 3, 2012.
 On August 31, 2012, he was waived.